 You need an experienced Scottsdale domestic violence lawyer by your side for your best chance at a positive case outcome.
 The Hallam Law Group has polished, confident lawyers who can help.
 Speak to our Scottsdale criminal defense attorney to learn more.

 The best thing you can do for yourself as the defendant in your court case in Scottsdale is to hire an attorney.
 The Hallam Law Group understands how these criminal cases work in Arizona and on a federal level.
 We can help you create a strong, aggressive defense strategy.

 Possible defenses to false domestic violence accusations are that your actions don’t fit the definition of the crime, that the relationship between you and the victim doesn’t meet the jurisdictional requirements, that you were acting in self-defense, or that your actions were too trivial to be a criminal offense.

 If you are facing a domestic violence charges within Maricopa County, you may feel nervous and overwhelmed.
 You may be unsure what to expect from the process and what the potential outcomes are.

 Having a experienced domestic abuse lawyer by your side with experience in Scottsdale city courts will help you navigate the complex litigation process involved for your defense.
-Before the hearing, your attorney will meet with you to discuss the facts of the case.
+Before the hearing, your domestic violence defense attorney will meet with you to discuss the facts of the case.
 He or she will perform an investigation into the details of the incident to gather evidence to build your defense.
-Your lawyer may interview witnesses, family members, and friends, review security footage, and examine evidence collected by police, including photographs and victim statements.
+Our defense attorneys may interview witnesses, family members, and friends, review security footage, and examine evidence collected by police, including photographs and victim statements.